betheden/hebrew-grammar/content/adjective.rst

 .. _adjective-attributive:

-Attributive
+Describes a noun
 ~~~~~~~~~~~

-An attributive adjective is an adjective that describes a noun.
-This is
-the most common use of adjectives in Biblical Hebrew.
+The most common use of adjectives in Biblical Hebrew is to describe a noun.
+There are two kinds of adjective that function in this way, attributive adjectves and predicative adjectives.
 In almost all
-instances, attributive adjectives immediately follow the noun that they
+instances, an attributive adjective immediately follows the noun that it
-describe and have the same form.
+describes and has the same form.
 Thus, if the noun is masculine, the
 adjective is also masculine; if the noun is singular, the adjective is
 also singular; if the noun is
 :ref:`state_determined`,